 Switches incorporated in switched socket-outlets shall have adequate making and breaking capacity.

 The tests are made by means of an apparatus, the principle of which is as shown in Fig. 101 and which is arranged to simulate normal operation.
-Switches are fitted with conductors as for the test of Clause 19.
+Switches are fitted with conductors as for the test of 19.

 Switches are tested at 1.1 times the rated voltage and 1.25 times the rated current.
 They are subjected to 200 operations at a uniform rate of:

-– 30 operations per minute, if the rated current 6 A;
+30 operations per minute, if the rated current 6 A; and

-– 15 operations per minute, if the rated current 16 A;
+15 operations per minute, if the rated current 16 A.

 For rotary switches intended to be operated in either direction, the actuating member is turned in one direction for half the total number of operations, and in the reverse direction for the remainder.
 The test is carried out by using an alternating current (cos ϕ = 0.6 ± 0.05).
 During the test no sustained arcing shall occur.
 After the test, the specimen shall show no damage which may impair its further use.